madisongarccia/486project/ReadMe.md

         └── README.md                    # Project overview (this file)

-Dataset not included for privacy purposes but can be found here:
+The original dataset not included for privacy purposes but can be found here:

 Link to data source: https://catalog.data.gov/dataset/food-affordability-fc448